sde-coursepack/sde-coursepack.github.io/modules/about/_posts/2021-05-03-Course-Materials.md

 * Exams 3 - Front to Back
   * GUI
   * Data
-  * Exam 3 is typically cumalative of all course content, but with an emphasis on GUI and Data
+  * Exam 3 is typically cumulative of all course content, but with an emphasis on GUI and Data

 Exams are available upon request from instructors.
 Please email from a verifiable institution or organization email address.
+I will not be posting past exams publicly.

 ## Slides

-I will add my slide decks to this website in the near future, but I am prioritizing getting the course content up first.
+I eventually plan to include slide decks related to course materials on each page.
+The slide decks are nearly finalized, but I am planning to edit/change/expand them for Fall 2023.
+However, you may contact me if you wish to see my current slide deck.

+## Lecture Videos

+A long-term goal is to record videos for each lesson that will be embedded within the website for most articles.
+However, these videos will be intended to **supplement** the reading, **not replace the reading**.
+Students are warned that there will be content in the reading not covered in the videos that they will be responsible for.